top of page

 The MINI FAQ

-Why is it so hard to leave a bad environment
+Why is it so hard to leave a toxic environment

-Because familiarity feels safe even when it is unhealthy.
-Many people learn to normalize stress, conflict, or emotional pressure to avoid the discomfort of change.
+Because familiarity feels safe, even when it is unhealthy.
+Many people normalize stress and emotional pressure to avoid the discomfort of change.

-How do you know if an environment is bad for you
+How do you know if your environment is affecting your health

-If you consistently feel drained, small, anxious, unsupported, or disconnected from yourself, the environment is impacting you more than you realize.
+If you consistently feel drained, anxious, stuck, unsupported, or disconnected from yourself, your environment is likely impacting your nervous system and overall function.

 Comments